xyzz/openmw-android/readme.txt

 Before you start building OpenMW on Android you have to do few steps of preparation:
-Download crystax ndk from https://www.crystax.net Openmw building without errors only on crystax ndk 10.1.0 version.
+Download crystax ndk 10.3.1 from https://www.crystax.net
 Download and install [http://developer.android.com/sdk/index.html Google Android SDK] Download [https://github.com/taka-no-me/android-cmake Cmake for Android] (it will be used for OpenMW and its dependencies compilation)
 Java